 Planning has an important role in shaping healthy communities.
-Hot food takeaways can provide a service to local people and add to the vitality and viability of defined centres but also have negative impacts on health and wellbeing.
+Hot food takeaways can provide a service to local people and add to the vitality and viability of centres but also have negative impacts on health and wellbeing.
 Newcastle currently has a high level of obesity.
 The numbers of people who are overweight or obese are projected to continue to rise in the future.
-Controlling the locations of hot food takeaways is important for tackling negative impacts, including obesity levels and adverse impacts on residential amenity
+Controlling the locations of hot food takeaways is important for tackling negative impacts, including obesity levels and adverse impacts on residential amenity.

-1.2 Application of SPD Policy
+I.2 Application of SPD Policy

-This SPD provides additional guidance to support Policies CS7, CS13, CS14 and NC1 of the Core Strategy and Urban Core Plan, and Policies DM20, DM23, DM24, DM27 and DM30 of the DAP, in addition to the relevant national planning guidance.
+This SPD provides additional guidance to support Policies CS7, CS13, CS14 and NC1 of the Core Strategy and Urban Core Plan (CSUCP), and Policies DM3, DM20, DM23, DM24, DM27 and DM30 of the Development and Allocations Plan (DAP).
+The SPD is also in line with national planning guidance and should be read as a whole.